CorpGlory/grafana-plugin-template-webpack/README.md

 # Benefits

-* Allow you to get rid of `/external` folder with libs` sources
+* Allow you to susbitute Bower with npm
+* Get rid of `/external` folder with libs' sources (if you still use it)
-* Smaller result bundle than with Grunt build
+* Smaller result bundle in comparision with Grunt build
 * Get advantege of Webpack features

 # Build plugin